MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfaccountmanagement/functions/pfaccountmanagementgettitleplayersfromxboxliveidsasync.md

 ## Remarks

-This API is available on Win32.
+This API is available on Win32, Linux, and macOS.
 Given a collection of Xbox IDs (XUIDs), returns all title player accounts.
 When the asynchronous task is complete, call [PFAccountManagementGetTitlePlayersFromXboxLiveIDsGetResultSize](pfaccountmanagementgettitleplayersfromxboxliveidsgetresultsize.md) and [PFAccountManagementGetTitlePlayersFromXboxLiveIDsGetResult](pfaccountmanagementgettitleplayersfromxboxliveidsgetresult.md) to get the result.

 ## Requirements